 apt-get commands in the terminal:

 Step 2.
 Installing Cloud Torrent on Debian 9.

 First, Download the latest version of Cloud Torrent and install it:

-*You will need to replace the user: password variable by the one you want as it will be used to access to your Cloud Torrent instance.
+*You will need to replace the user: password variable with the one you want as it will be used to access your Cloud Torrent instance.

 Now enable it and start Cloud Torrent: